chrisbalmer/packer-windows/README.md

 # Windows Packer Templates

 These are some templates to build Windows images for VMware ESXi/Workstation/Fusion.
 The `-base` templates build a simple image and then the other templates add other features onto the base image.
-All keys used are public KMS keys that will activate if you join a domain with a KMS server configured.
-Otherwise you will need to supply valid MAK keys in the `autounattend.xml` files for Windows to activate.

-## Tasks

-- [X] Fix VMware tools, it is rebooting automatically, need to avoid the reboot: This is due to case sensitivity for the arguments.
-- [X] Find out why PowerShell scripts are not finishing before the next is run: Needed to add `-NoNewWindow` to the `Start-Process` cmdlet.

 ## WinRM